A guide on electrician hourly rate

 Any electrical work must follow the Part P regulations of building standards.
 This means a building inspector much check the work, or it must be completed by a registered electrician listed on the Competent Person’s Scheme who can self-certify their work.

-If you need an electrician in London at an affordable cost, call Electrical Works London.
+If you need an electrician in London at an affordable cost, call Commercial Electrician London.
 Our registered electricians will carry out electrical work following the standard regulations.